RNGbob/AlignToolPlugin/README.md

 ## How to install: ##
 * Download repository and unzip
 * Access project you wish to add it to
-* In project directory create Plugins folder
+* In project directory create Plugins folder (if not already created)
 * Place downloaded plugin in Plugins folder
 * Restart Unreal
 * In Editor go to Edit->Plugins